GustafEnebog/sheldon/README.md

 the Situational Awareness-"panel" helps the user keep track of where he has been and what he has done on each unit.
 Each unit has a text/checkbox where the user can indicate how much of the unit he has completed as well as to remember units if he want to return to them in the future.
 This gives the user a sense of "Situational Awareness" for the course:

-•	"Been here" - Text appears automatically from the first time (and onwards) the user visits the unit
+•	ALREADY IMPLEMENTED: "Been here" - Text appears automatically from the first time (and onwards) the user visits the unit

 •	"Read" - User can check this checkbox once he has read yet not understood the unit (and therefore need to return to it later).